sirbmatthews/aws-cdk/python/jenkins_server/README.md

 This is a Jenkins Server project for CDK development with Python.

-# Create EC2 Instance and install Jenkins Server in an existing Default VPC with Systems Manager enabled
+# Create EC2 Instance and install Jenkins Server in an existing Default VPC

 This project demonstrates how to: